ThirdDegreeCancer/CS207Project/README.md

 - (Optional) Controller extension cable
 - HC-05/HC-06 Bluetooth module
 - FTDI serial adapter
+- Cable for serial adapter
 - Some elbow grease (a lot)
-> **Note:** If you're *extremely* worried about your GameCube controller, you can use a logic level converter, however, logic level converters **cannot** handle the small modulations we'll be dealing with.
-The logic level converter is NOT necessary, but will lower the voltage down to the proper frequency.
+> **Note:** If you're *extremely* worried about your GameCube controller, you can use a logic level converter, however most logic level converters **cannot** handle the small modulations we'll be dealing with.
+The logic level converter is NOT necessary, but will lower the voltage down to the proper level.
 We weren't able to get one that was fast enough.

 ### Libraries: